 It all adds up to a make this a relaxing place to stay, in the woods with plenty of modern amenities.
 In fact, there's some danger that you may like the Evergreen Lodge so much that you won't want to leave it, but if you're mostly looking for a quiet, away-from-it-all experience, that could be a good thing.
 Add a massage, a swim or a guided hike and you'll be rejuvenated in no time.

-Take time to walk around the property and you'll find lots of hidden, fun things - a giant spider web made of ropes, a sleepy hammock or a fort made from tree trunks.
-And make sure you find the sunset deck at the appropriate time - it has a great view.
+Take time to walk around the property and you'll find lots of hidden, fun things like a giant spider web made of ropes, a sleepy hammock or a fort made from tree trunks.
+And make sure you find the sunset deck at the appropriate time as it has a great view.

 Cell phones are unlikely to work at Evergreen Lodge, either.
 They offer free calls to anywhere within the United States so you can still phone home, with only a few phones available for this in public areas.